-- Go Karting with Bowser: He's kept in touch with that Gorn captain.
+- Go-Karting with Bowser: He's kept in touch with that Gorn captain.

-- I Am Not Spock: He's done more than anyone else from the original Star Trek to escape this trope, mainly by Adam Westing to such a degree that The Shatner became an overriding identity, for which Kirk is but one small part.
+- He's done more than anyone else from the original Star Trek to escape this trope, mainly by Adam Westing to such a degree that The Shatner became an overriding identity, for which Kirk is but one small part.
 Still, we all know that when he dies, his obituary is going to read "Best known as the original Captain James T. Kirk from the classic Star Trek series..."
 Even Shatner himself is aware of this, and seems to be okay with it, though he also mentions that he's since become better known as Denny Crane.

-- This was brought up in his documentary "The Captains" specifically in his scenes with Patrick Stewart.
+- This was brought up in his documentary The Captains, specifically in his scenes with Patrick Stewart.
 He talks about how he originally wanted to distance himself from the role, but eventually he finally realized how important it was to people, and as a result, it became important to him too.

 - Large Ham: Some say he is, in fact, the most defining example in American television.
 He even adorns the page image.

 - Rage Quit: He did this on a celebrity episode of Wheel of Fortune in 1997.
 And let's not forget the infamous chair-throwing incident on The $20,000 Pyramid....

-- Say My Name: The trope formerly known as The Khan.
+- Say My Name: The trope formerly known as "The Khan."

-- Shakespearian Actor: Seriously, he performed both on TV and in Canada's Stratford Shakespeare Festival, one of the classiest theatre venues in the nation.
+- Shakespearian Actor: Seriously, he performed both on TV and in Canada's Stratford Shakespeare Festival, one of the classiest theater venues in the nation.
 Like with Avery Brooks, the years of reciting the Bard's lines in their specific cadences is thought to have played a large part in his Star Trek-era acting style.
 He once claimed in Get a Life! that he developed the style when acting in some minor theater, to keep the audience awake.

 - Star-Making Role: Who knows what would have happened if Jeffrey Hunter had chosen to stay with Star Trek?

-- Your Costume Needs Work: According to Get A Life, he was once told that his Captain Kirk was inferior to that of Kevin Pollack.
+- Your Costume Needs Work: According to Get a Life!, he was once told that his Captain Kirk was inferior to that of Kevin Pollack.
 By his daughter.
 The next time he saw Pollack, he got some tips from him.